1. What is the structure of the court system in respect of civil proceedings? What is the role of the judge in civil proceedings?

-Consequently, the Arbitration and Conciliation (Amendment) Bill 2018 has been passed by Lok Sabha.
-One of the outstanding feature of Arbitration and Conciliation (Amendment) Bill, 2018 is the establishment of an independent body namely the Arbitration Council of India.
+Consequently, the Arbitration and Conciliation (Amendment) Act 2019 has been passed.
+One of the outstanding feature of Arbitration and Conciliation (Amendment) Act, 2019 is the establishment of an independent body namely the Arbitration Council of India.

 In India, disputes are resolved by litigation where Courts adjudicate upon issues from the very inception of the disputes.
 The Supreme Court is the Apex Court and the Highest Judicial body in the country.
 The High Courts in their respective States act as the highest adjudicatory institutes at the State level, followed by District Courts at lower levels.
 Modes of Alternate Dispute Resolution, with minimal Court intervention, recognized by law, include Arbitration, Mediation, Conciliation and Judicial Settlement by Lok Adalats.